≡ Menu

 Teacher Cover Letter Strategies to Incorporate

 Failing to include a cover letter for a teaching position can look like you’re just not putting in the effort.
 And many schools will overlook your application completely if you opt to leave out a cover letter.
-Your teacher cover letter is basically your chance to introduce yourself to prospective schools and your possible new boss.
-You want to use this opportunity to really put your best foot forward.
+Your teacher cover letter is your chance to introduce yourself to prospective schools and your possible new boss.
+You want to use this opportunity to put your best foot forward.

 We’ll tackle this together!